 When Can I Make New Dining Reservations and How?

-Usually, restaurant reservations can also be made Online on the Computer or using My Disney Experience, (Starts at 6 am daily) however, for now, that is not possible.
-That might change once they start opening up reservations past July 10.
+- Restaurant reservations can be made Online on the Computer or using My Disney Experience (Starts at 6 am daily).

 TIP: Remember the booking window has changed to 60 Days before your desired dining date (60+10 for WDW Resort guests).
 This might result in some restaurants becoming harder to book so make sure to be online at 6:00 am sharp to make reservations.